 Full EQ and ANC adjustments within the Soundcore app, nine different ear tip sizes, and HearID listening profile all add up to something you can really customize.
 No matter who you are, you should be able to tailor these earbuds to your needs and preferences.

 However, just because these earbuds do a lot, doesn’t mean they do it exceptionally well.
-Compared to other true wireless earbuds, the Anker Soundcore Liberty Air 2 Pro doesn’t sound the best, doesn’t have the best noise cancelling, and lacks expanded high-quality Bluetooth codec support.
-Still, it does all these things well enough to satisfy most budget-conscious consumers.
+Compared to other true wireless earbuds, the Anker Soundcore Liberty Air 2 Pro doesn’t sound the best, doesn’t have the best noise canceling, and lacks expanded high-quality Bluetooth codec support.
+Still, it does everything well enough to satisfy most budget-conscious consumers.

 If you’re looking for fun everyday earbuds for life on the go, the Anker Soundcore Liberty Air 2 Pro is a great option.
 Pick up the earbuds on sale for a great value buy.